-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This morning though, he's settling down in front of the TV in his pyjamas for an animated series that really set the fur flying throughout deep space.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about bringing random obscure games back into the light.
+This time though, he's settling down in front of the TV in his pyjamas for an animated series that really set the fur flying throughout deep space.

-Watching the Wing Commander movie was a difficult experience for me, mostly because I couldn't decide whether it was more like a dentist accidentally drilling through a nerve, or like being stabbed in the back with a serrated dagger.
-Even by the low, low standards of game to movie conversions, it was a stinker.
+Watching the Wing Commander movie was a difficult experience for me.
+I couldn't decide whether it was more like a dentist accidentally drilling through a nerve, or like being stabbed in the back with a serrated dagger.
+Even by the low, low standards of game-to-movie conversions, it was a stinker.
 The characters I'd been flying alongside since around 1990 were ruined.
 The addition of mystical elements to its serious sci-fi universe were just as stupid as George Lucas trying to mix a bit of science into his magic.
 Most of the storyline was cut due to a lack of budget, and the need to keep the hideous alien puppets off camera as much as possible, and... oh, god.
 Just no. Terrible film.

-It wasn't however the Wing Commander series' first foray into the mainstream.
-Back in 1996, shortly after the third game took the world by storm with its full motion video, incredible space combat and then-unheard of $4 million budget, the decision was made to bring Wing Commander to TV audiences.
+It wasn't Wing Commander's first foray into the mainstream.
+Back in 1996, shortly after the third game took the world by storm with its full-motion video, incredible space combat and then-unheard of $4 million budget, the decision was made to bring Wing Commander to TV audiences.

 Actually... no. Wing Commander Academy is no Batman: The Animated Series, Avatar: The Last Airbender or (rolls die) Animaniacs, but it's far, far better than it has any real right to be.
-It doesn't have a huge budget on its side - to be honest, it's very cheap - and yes, it has its goofy moments, but for the most part it takes both its subject matter and its audience seriously.
-While cheaply animated and lacking in shininess, it does its best to replicate the original games' universes.
+It doesn't have a huge budget on its side—to be honest, it's very cheap—and yes, it has its goofy moments, but for the most part it takes both its subject matter and its audience seriously.
+While cheaply animated and lacking in shininess, it does its best to replicate the original games.
 The characters are smart and capable, with very few stupid moments thrown in for the sake of keeping the story flowing.
-The relationships between them ring true, with some very goofy moments, but just as many decent moments.
+The relationships between them ring true, with some goofy moments, but just as many decent moments.
 It works.
 It's Wing Commander, just a slightly different side of the universe.

-So of course, it got canned after thirteen episodes.
+So of course, it got canned after 13 episodes.

 The 80s and 90s were a seriously weird time for licensed cartoons, with practically anything up for grabs, regardless of whether kids should even have been aware of what it was based on.
 This didn't necessarily make for bad cartoons, of course.
-Attack of the Killer Tomatoes for instance was an entertainingly silly romp, with its villain announcing things like "Mad?
-I'm not mad!
-I'm just... angry!"
+Attack of the Killer Tomatoes (opens in new tab) for instance was an entertainingly silly romp.
 It just happened to be an entertainingly silly romp whose female lead was originally a genetically engineered sex slave whose first real line in the movie was "Shall I cook you something?
 How about a blow job?"
-There was Toxic Crusaders , based on The Toxic Avenger - all kinds of wrong in that - and Beetlejuice , which recast the paedophile ghost as Lydia's wacky buddy.
+There was Toxic Crusaders (opens in new tab), based on The Toxic Avenger—all kinds of wrong in that—and Beetlejuice, which recast the paedophile ghost as Lydia's wacky buddy.
 There were cartoons based on Police Academy and Rambo and those are just the ones off the top of my head.
 Really.
 What the hell?

 A Wing Commander cartoon then.
 Sure, why not?
 Sounds good.

 Wing Commander isn't available on DVD, though copies of the episodes aren't hard to find.
-YouTube has them in really bad quality, broken up into pieces.
+YouTube has them.
 WCNews has links to higher quality versions, as well as the recommended order to watch them in.
 We're going to take a look at the very first, "Red And Blue", but first, a quick primer in case you've never heard of this series before.

 Oh.
 And some incredibly cheesy trailers, of course.

 At the start of Wing Commander Academy, Blair hasn't been through any of that.
-He's not the Heart of the Tiger feared by the Kilrathi, nor the Hero of the Confederation that blew up their home planet.
+He's not the Heart of the Tiger feared by the Kilrathi, nor the Hero of the Confederation.
 He's simply a cadet, though thankfully one old enough to spare us any James Bond Jr type horror.
 As we meet him, he and his fellow cadets are locked in an epic space battle that's quite obviously some kind of virtual reality simulation, because this kind of episode opening always bloody is.